alpaDrive/vehicle/README.md

     $ sudo systemctl status alpadrive.service
     ```

     If it's running successfully, then congrats!
 You can now open your mobile app, pair using the QR code and view the status of your car!
+You can now disonnect SSH/display & leave the device in your car.
+Just make sure the power source is stable & doesn't go out.
+As long as the device stays powered, all features will be available to you.
+Happy alpaDriving!